Tony Bardsley: Davis Cup

 Bardsley played in seven Davis Cup ties for Canada and had a match win–loss record of 7 and 8, 4 and 6 in singles and 3 and 2 in doubles.
-In 1972, in the North and Central America Group semi-finals, he lost both of his singles rubbers in straight sets, to Raúl Ramírez in Round 2 and Joaquin Loyo-Mayo in Round 4, as Canada lost the tie to Mexico 2-3.
+In 1972, in the North and Central America Group semi-finals, he lost both of his singles rubbers in straight sets, to Raúl Ramírez in Round 2 and Joaquín Loyo-Mayo in Round 4, as Canada lost the tie to Mexico 2–3.

-The following year in the group quarter-finals, Canada fell to Colombia in Bogotá, 1-4.
+The following year in the group quarter-finals, Canada fell to Colombia in Bogotá, 1–4.
 Canada No. 1 Mike Belkin was forced to retire in the opening rubber.
 Bardsley then was defeated in Round 2 to Jairo Velasco, despite taking the opening set.
-Colombia won the encounter with Velasco and Iván Molina easily taking the doubles tie over Bardsley and his oft partner Don McCormick, 3-6, 4-6, 3-6.
-Bardsley did take Canada's only rubber for the tie, defeating Javier Restrepo, 8-6, 7-5, 6-1.
+Colombia won the encounter with Velasco and Iván Molina easily taking the doubles tie over Bardsley and his oft partner Don McCormick, 3–6, 4–6, 3–6.
+Bardsley did take Canada's only rubber for the tie, defeating Javier Restrepo, 8–6, 7–5, 6–1.
 The loss meant Canada had to play the Caribbean/West Indies Davis Cup team, a contest that they won.
-Bardsley won the opening rubber handily, 6-1, 6-4, 7-5 over Leo Rolle, and the doubles match partnering McCormick, also in straight sets.
+Bardsley won the opening rubber handily, 6–1, 6–4, 7–5 over Leo Rolle, and the doubles match partnering McCormick, also in straight sets.

 The following month, Canada faced Mexico again in the group semi-final, this time in Mexico City.
 Once again they lost, this time 1 won rubber to 4.
-Raúl Ramírez easily beat Bardsley 1-6, 3-6, 2-6 in Round 2 and he and McCormick came back from two sets down to level their tie before losing the fifth, 5-7.
-A year later in October, 1974, Canada and Mexico once again faced each other in the North and Central America group semi-final, and again the Mexicans prevailed 4-1.
-McCormick lost the first match and Bardsley the second, 2-6, 2-6, 2-6 to Loyo-Mayo.
-Pierre Lamarche and Réjean Génois contested the doubles rubber this time, and were soundly beaten, 1-6, 0-6, 2-6 to Ramírez and Vicente Zarazua.
+Raúl Ramírez easily beat Bardsley 1–6, 3–6, 2–6 in Round 2 and he and McCormick came back from two sets down to level their tie before losing the fifth, 5–7.
+A year later in October, 1974, Canada and Mexico once again faced each other in the North and Central America group semi-final, and again the Mexicans prevailed 4–1.
+McCormick lost the first match and Bardsley the second, 2–6, 2–6, 2–6 to Loyo-Mayo.
+Pierre Lamarche and Réjean Genois contested the doubles rubber this time, and were soundly beaten, 1–6, 0–6, 2–6 to Ramírez and Vicente Zarazua.

 Bardsley's last Davis Cup action came the following year, 1975.
-Canada opened America Group play defeating Colombia 5-0 at Rockland Tennis Club in Montreal.
-Bardsley opened the tie defeating Orlando Agudelo 6-0, 6-3, 6-2.
+Canada opened America Group play defeating Colombia 5–0 at Rockland Tennis Club in Montreal.
+Bardsley opened the tie defeating Orlando Agudelo 6–0, 6–3, 6–2.
 In doubles, Bardsley and Génois beat Agudelo and Álvaro Betancur also in straight sets.
-Then in a dead rubber Bardsley beat Javier Restrepo, 6-2, 6-4, 6-2.
+Then in a dead rubber Bardsley beat Javier Restrepo, 6–2, 6–4, 6–2.
 Once again Canada faced Mexico, this time in the group quarter-finals.
-Bardsley played just the doubles rubber - he and Génois won the first and fourth sets before losing the fifth 4-6.
+Bardsley played just the doubles rubber – he and Génois won the first and fourth sets before losing the fifth 4–6.
 Canada yet again fell to Mexico, for the ninth straight time since 1952, this time by the score of 2 matches to 3.